Hackerfleet/hfos-legacy/docs/source/start/downloading.rst

 Latest Stable Release
 ---------------------

+By design, there is currently no stable release planned.

-The latest stable releases can be downloaded from the `Releases <https://github.com/hackerfleet/hfos/releases>`_ page (*specifically the Tags tab*).
+The latest stable releases (if there should ever be one) could be downloaded from the `Releases <https://github.com/hackerfleet/hfos/releases>`_ page (*specifically the Tags tab*).